shubhamwagh/stereo-calib/REPORT.md

   $k_5$, $k_6$) to accommodate higher-order distortions, enhancing the model's ability to correct for complex lens distortions.
-* **Optimisation**: The calibration process optimises both intrinsic and distortion parameters using iterative algorithms (based on least-squares method) like Levenberg-Marquardt to minimize reprojection error.
+* **Optimisation**: The calibration process optimises both intrinsic and distortion parameters using iterative algorithms (based on least-squares method) like Levenberg-Marquardt to minimise reprojection error.
 We use `cv2.aruco.calibrateCameraCharuco` that leverages Charuco detected corners to ensure accurate parameter estimation.